VictorNS69/VictorNS69/README.md

 ## Hi there! 👋
-I'm Victor Nieves and I love :computer:, programming and hacking.
+I'm Victor and I love :computer:, programming and hacking.

-I'm I used to work with blockchain technologies, now I'm a security analyst :smile:
+I used to work with blockchain technologies, now I'm a security analyst :smile:

 </p>
 <h3>You can find me on</h3>